ABOUT THE NATIONAL RESIDENT MATCHING PROGRAM

 MESSAGE FROM THE PRESIDENT AND CEO

-As I look back on this past year, and ahead at our future, I see the medical education community undergoing dramatic change.
-Some of that change will be transformational, and some will continue to challenge the framework and traditions of the transition to residency.
+The medical education community is undergoing dramatic change due to disruptive forces from several directions – applicant call for change, organizational change, and innovation are three such forces.
+Some of the change will be transformational, and some will continue to challenge the framework and traditions of the transition to residency.

 Since my tenure began in October 2019, the NRMP has been challenged to think differently, critically, and to expand our perspective.
 Along with you, the COVID-19 pandemic forced us all to approach our work in new and sometimes uncomfortable ways, to reflect on how our processes should change in order to mitigate some of the challenges faced by the medical education community, and to rethink our assumptions about the stressors and issues arising throughout the transition to residency.
 The NRMP has been called upon to make sweeping changes in policy and Matching processes, some of which we acted upon, and some we did not due to concerns about the potential for exacerbating inequity, stress, and harm to Match participants and specialties.
 Throughout this time, the NRMP has remained steadfast in its mission and obligation to the medical education community to ensure that changes are rational, evidence-based, and have input from the medical education community.

 Challenges aside, the NRMP has also experienced great success this past year.
 Consistent execution of accurate and successful Matching Programs and enforcement of the commitments reinforce stability in the transition to residency.
 The NRMP’s Matching Program remains in demand and has expanded to facilitate the subspecialty training of residents in specialties not previously participating in the Match.
-Match policy and Codes of Conduct were modernized, underpinning the rights and responsibilities of all Match participants, and we implemented new policies and processes that allowed for decompression of some stressors associated with Match Week.
+Match policy and Codes of Conduct were modernized, underpinning the rights and responsibilities of all Match participants, and we have implemented new policies and processes that continue to underpin efforts to decompress of some stressors associated with Match Week.
 The NRMP also partnered for research with multiple organizations to help clarify issues and understand concerns, and we implemented the collection of voluntary, primary source demographic data across all applicants to analyze and inform the community about trends during the transition and the equitable treatment of applicants across the transition to residency.
+These data collection and reporting are intended to illuminate patterns and practices, and will likely create some discomfort, but are critical to medical education’s understanding of the transition to residency and to the development of improved practices and solutions.

 During fiscal year 2021, the NRMP realized a modest increase in revenue, a direct result of the increasing numbers of applicants, programs, and institutions participating in the Matching Program.
-The NRMP has not increased matching fees since 2018.
-At the same time, the NRMP also worked to reduce expenses across administrative, legal, and general spending, and again, achieved a clean audit resulting from well-grounded financial management and reliable internal controls.
+The NRMP has not increased matching fees since 2018, and in fact in 2023, fees for applicants were decreased.
+At the same time, the NRMP worked to reduce expenses across administrative, legal, and general spending, and again, achieved a clean audit resulting from well-grounded financial management and reliable internal controls.
 These savings have enabled the NRMP to maintain a financially stable organization, ensure the resources required to maintain a high level of technology and cybersecurity, and engage in new and innovative business efforts.

 The NRMP executive leadership and Board of Directors engaged in a year-long process of strategic planning, which was completed in January 2022 and is described throughout this report.
 In addition to a focus on the NRMP’s core business of matching services, the Board implemented an expansive research strategy and reinforced its commitment to advanced technology and robust cybersecurity principles, stringent process improvement, and exploration of innovative matching processes and services for a forward-leaning posture.